-- LOTUS BIO V1 Management tool: a tool that can be helpful to manage the project, select appropriate pathways, track progression, set targets, etc. The Applicant Representative can use this tool at their own discretion. - LOTUS Water Calculation Tool: a tool that can perform all the calculations necessary for the Water credits.
-VGBC strongly encourages the use of this tool as a submission document for the calculations of the Water Credits. - LOTUS Water Calculation Tool User Manual - LOTUS Technical Queries Guidelines - LOTUS Submissions Notification Form - And, additional calculators/templates that can be used for a number of different credits.
+- LOTUS BIO V1.1 Management tool: a tool that can be helpful to manage the project, select appropriate pathways, track progression, set targets, etc. The Applicant Representative can use this tool at their own discretion. - Calculators, which are excel files performing calculations, such as: - LOTUS Calculator Water Calculations: a tool that can perform all the calculations necessary for the Water credits.
+VGBC strongly encourages the use of this tool as a submission document for the calculations of the Water Credits. - Guidelines providing additional information and guidance, such as: - LOTUS Technical Queries Guidelines - LOTUS Guidelines CFD Simulation.
+This document provides requirements to follow for projects performing CFD simulation for credit E-4 Building Cooling.